Updated: Nov 4

 Pen or Pencil to write on the feathers

-colored pencils/markers (optional if you choose to color your turkey and feathers)
+coloured pencils/markers (optional if you choose to colour your turkey and feathers)

-If you are feeling frustrated that your child is not easily thankful, then try and work on it during practice times and also make it FUN!
+If you feel frustrated that your child is not easily thankful, try and work on it during practice times and also make it FUN!
 You can use this alternative activity as well!

-With your completed turkey card, bring a thanksgiving treat to a neighbor and deliver the turkey as a card and the treat together.
+Bring a Thanksgiving treat to a neighbour with your completed practice turkey and deliver the turkey as a card and the treat together.

-Maybe try and find someone that you don't know as well instead of a close friend or family member!
+Maybe try to find someone you don't know as well instead of a close friend or family member!
 This teaches the child to reach out of their comfort circle and to see that some people live alone and might be lonely.
-It shows them first hand that not everyone has as much as them.
-When they can see that they can make others happy by sharing with them they grow to appreciate all that they have a little more.
+It shows them firsthand that not everyone has as much as them.
+When they can see that they can make others happy by sharing with them, they grow to appreciate all that they have a little more.

-Watch for future activities, from the PRACTICING PRO, before Christmas time all about "serving others" to help your child learn to be able to better express what they are thankful for.
-Christmas time is an easier time to do nice things for others and is a perfect time to learn and to go outside of your comfort zone and be creative.
+Watch for future activities, from the PRACTICING PRO, before Christmas, or search for past articles about "serving others" to help your child learn to express what they are thankful for.
+Christmas is an easier time to do nice things for others and is a perfect time to learn and go outside of your comfort zone and be creative.